 By mounting the crystals on the other side of the board there is room to add a full temperature control circuit using a thermistor and an operational amplifier.
 Considerable work has been done to achieve a stable result.
 The circuit is deceptively simple.
 The additional circuitry is shown at right and a temperature plot is shown below.
-The circuit was revised again on 04/03/2014 and four additional images are shown at lower right.

 The revised circuit performs as well as the original Mocon design.
 It is much more compact and it requires only the +15 volt power supply.
 It is a drop-in replacement for the original.
 Four pads of Blu-Tac adhesive are placed under the case to prevent any vibration or movement.
 A temperature controlled oscillator can be built and tested for NZ$3000.

 Replacement oscillator which is much smaller and more stable